-Ranked No. 8 nationally by the Financial Times, the Master of Science in Finance (MSF) program at the David Eccles School of Business is on the rise.
+Ranked in the top-10 nationally by the Financial Times, the Master of Science in Finance (MSF) program at the David Eccles School of Business is on the rise.
 Designed to develop innovative thinkers who will lead the next generation of financial and investment managers, the MSF degree adds clout to your resume and expands your career options.
 Modern finance is changing even more rapidly than the rest of the world, and tomorrow’s financial leaders must be able not only to react, but also to redefine their own institutions.

 The momentum and excellence of our MS Finance students is recognized nationally.
-In addition to our No. 8 ranking in the Financial Times, the MSF program is ranked 20 by The Financial Engineering Times.
+In addition to our top-10 ranking in the Financial Times, the MSF program is ranked No. 20 by The Financial Engineering Times.
 This marks the third year in a row the University of Utah has made the list for top Master of Finance programs, increasing 27 spots in two years.
 Rankings are based on GMAT scores, mean starting salaries and bonuses, mean undergraduate GPA, acceptance rate, and job placement upon graduation.

-The David Eccles School of Business offers professional career management services and an MSF-dedicated career coach to provide students with guidance on all aspects of finding a great career.
+The Eccles School offers professional career management services and an MSF-dedicated career coach to provide students with guidance on all aspects of finding a great career.
 Students have access to recruiting events, an exclusive jobs database and one-on-one consultations with their career coach.
 These resources have yielded powerful results for MS Finance students.

 MS Finance students have the ability to participate in various experiential learning opportunities throughout the program, including the University Venture Fund, program-led consulting projects and internships.
 Students also have opportunities to attend national study trips and explore the finance culture and processes of various companies.
 Past trips have included San Francisco and New York City.